testdouble/react-decoupler/README.md

 ## Contributing

-Development of React Service Injector happens in the open on GitHub, and we are grateful to the community for contributing bugfixes and improvements.
-Read below to learn how you can take part in improving React Service Injector.
+Development of React Entangle happens in the open on GitHub, and we are grateful to the community for contributing bugfixes and improvements.
+Read below to learn how you can take part in improving React Entangle.

 _TODO: contributing help_